 2. It Helps Exchange Students Establish New Connections

 No matter the situation, the ability to build relationships with people is crucial.
-Volunteer work not only shows who you are as a person, it also reflects the many positive character traits that people will remember.
-In the realm of cultural exchange, this means creating and promoting real, positive associations with people from around the world.
-These personal interactions reinforce our mission of bringing the people of the world closer together.
+Volunteer work not only shows who you are as a person, it also reflects the many positive character traits that people will remember you by.
+In the realm of cultural exchange, this means creating and promoting real, positive relationships with people from all around the United States and the world.
+In summary, these personal interactions reinforce our mission of bringing the people of the world closer together through!

 Jingling for a good cause!
 ISE students participate in the Jingle Bell Run, which supports the Arthritis Foundation and those living with arthritis in their host community.